rudidude86/gura-lang.github.io/documents/Launch-Program.md

 with each line ended with LF code.
 This is to avoid an error caused by specifications of shell programs, not of Gura.

-If a sciript file contains non-ASCII characters like Japanese and Chinese, you should save in in UTF-8 character code, which is a default code set for Gura interpreter.
+If a script file contains non-ASCII characters like Japanese and Chinese, you should save in in UTF-8 character code, which is a default code set for Gura interpreter.

 When you need to save the file in other character codes, there are two ways to handle it.
 One is to specify `-d` option in command line as following.

     $ gura -d shift_jis foo.gura